dancormier/malloriepotaznick.com/src/pages/home/index.md

           control to no avail, and you're left with feelings of frustration, shame, and guilt over your behaviors.
 You're not alone!
-With the help of therapy you can learn to gain back the control that eating disorder voice has stolen from you, and gain freedom again!
+With the help of therapy you can learn to gain back the control that eating disorder voice has stolen from you, and attain freedom again!

           [Learn more about eating disorders](/eatingdisorders)